countable-web/open-source-corporation/admin/accounting/TIMESHEETS.md

 ## Figuring Out What To Bill

   * Describe the work in a few words that indicate specific outcomes you worked on for most of that day, in a language clients will understand.
 Between 3 and 20 words is the right level of detail.
 If you're entering the same phrase every day, you're not being specific enough.
+  * Do not enter the same description for multiple days.
+Indicate what was different about each day you worked.
+This is easy if you enter your time every day.
   * If you don't know the project, put "Countable" in that column.
   * The `countable` project pays for your time training and learning things you need for your job.
   * Use the `countable` project for time discussing how Countable operates with team members.